aknackiron/testdroid-documentation/calabash/features-steps-scenarios/index.md

   I wait for text "Hello"
   Then I wait for activity "HomeTabActivity"
   Then I press view with id "menu_compose_tweet"
-  Then I enter text "Testdroid" into field with id "edit" Then I press view with id "composer_post"
+  Then I enter text "Bitbar Testing" into field with id "edit" Then I press view with id "composer_post"
 </pre>